 A spokesperson for Katko said at the time that Brindisi and Katko discussed issues affecting central New York and Oswego County, a county that is split between the 24th Congressional District represented by Katko and the 22nd district Brindisi will represent beginning in January.

 Beyond their congressional collaboration, though, there are political benefits to a Brindisi-Katko bromance.
 Brindisi won by a narrow margin over GOP Rep. Claudia Tenney in the 22nd district race.
 Katko, who won by 20 and 22 points in his first two elections, had his most competitive race yet.
-In November, he defeated Democratic challenger Dana Balter by a six-point margin.
+In November, he defeated Democratic challenger Dana Balter by a five-point margin.

 With more enrolled Republicans in NY-22, Brindisi could face a competitive challenge in 2020.
 And after his closest race in three elections, unseating Katko will be a high priority for Democrats in two years.

 Dr. Luke Perry, a political science professor at Utica College, said Brindisi will want to focus on is improving his support in rural areas that tend to vote Republican.
 Brindisi fared well in Broome, Cortland and Oneida counties, each of which has cities.
 In the district's more rural areas, Tenney received more support.